scientific-python/specs/spec-0007/index.md

 NumPy, SciPy, scikit-learn, scikit-image, and NetworkX all implement pseudo-random seeding in slightly different ways.
 Common keyword arguments include `random_state` and `seed`.
-In practice, the seed is unfortunately also often controlled using `numpy.random.seed`.
+In practice, the seed is also often controllable using `numpy.random.seed`.

 ## Implementation